Goodnite, Sweetheart, Goodnite: Later use

 In 1975, Australian band Ol' 55 released a version as their debut single.
 The song peaked at number 95 on the Kent Music Report.

+The song was sung by Marla Gibbs, Jackee Harry and Alaina Reed Hall in the season 4 episode of 227, titled “A Funny Thing Happened on the Way to the Pageant”.

 In the late 1980s it was used again as a lullaby in the major hit film Three Men and a Baby.

 For many years, Dick Biondi played the song at the end of every show on Chicago's 94.7 WLS-FM.

+The Johnnie & Jack version was used by NTV in Tokyo, Japan from 2000 to 2001 when the broadcasting in a day ended and not having the NNN24.